tropicbliss/dnsbench/README.md

 ### Example

-- Passing the path of the IP address text file (`ip.txt`) as a command line argument and using `www.wikipedia.org` as a dummy domain name to test against.
+- Passing the path of the IP address text file (`ip.txt`) as a command line argument and using `www.wikipedia.org` as a dummy domain to test against.

 ```sh
 ./dnsbench -d www.wikipedia.org -f ip.txt